matason/symfony-certification/certification.md

             ...
  ```

- or on a per request basis when you call the request method (HttpClientInterface::request): you can pass an array of options that will override those set in configuration as the third argument).
+ or on a per request basis when you call the request method (HttpClientInterface::request): you can pass an array of options that will override (or add to) those set in configuration as the third argument).

  However, the [max_host_connections](https://symfony.com/doc/5.0/reference/configuration/framework.html#max-host-connections) option cannot be overridden per request.